mittielawrence22/notes/README.md

 In the context of coding, this quote emphasizes the importance of writing clean, readable, and maintainable code.
 It's easy to create complex solutions to problems, but a truly skilled programmer strives for simplicity.
 This means breaking down complex tasks into smaller, manageable parts, using clear and concise variable names, and adhering to established design patterns and principles such as DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid).

 Remember, the code you write today might be read, understood, and modified by others—or even yourself—months or years from now.
 The ability to craft simple solutions that can withstand the test of time is a hallmark of great programming.

+# 2024-02-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will allow you time to think about potential obstacles and challenges, so you're better prepared to overcome them.
+It will also help to keep you focused and on track with your goals.
+ ..